“Sir Sonnie, when is the right time to quit my job“

 I’ve been asked this question multiple times by people who are on crossroads.
 As always, I respond by saying “it depends on your purpose and your unique situation”

-There’s nothing wrong if quitting is part of your dictionary, In fact I quit my job four times in my adult life, for various reasons.
+There’s nothing wrong if quitting is part of your vocabulary, In fact I quit my job four times in my adult life, for various reasons.
 The first one, I offered my resignation for integrity reason and the second, as a consequence of being in the middle of office politics.
-The third one, for a new adventure as an executive in a new company, and the last, when I pursued enterpreneurship
+The third one, for a new adventure as an executive in a new company, and the last, when I pursued solopreneurship

 I Quit My Job For Personal Integrity